GoogleCloudPlatform/container-agent/README.md

 ContainerVM is a lightweight [Debian](https://debian.org) image designed to simplify running [Docker](https://docker.io) containers in the Cloud.

 It is composed of:
-- A YAML/JSON manifest format to configure a group of containers
+- A YAML/JSON [manifest](#manifest-examples) format to configure and run a group of containers
-- A python agent that start containers according this manifest
+- A python [agent](tree/master/agent) that start containers according this manifest
-- A bootstrap-vz plugin to build Cloud Provider images including the agent
+- A [bootstrap-vz](http://bootstrapvz.readthedoc.org/) plugin to build Cloud Provider images with the agent and its dependencies

 ## Usage